 - Disease episodes may be symptomatic or asymptomatic.
-It is likely that the majority of infections are acquired sub-clinically as at least 80% of persons seropositive for HSV type-specific antibodies are unaware that they have been infected. - Prior infection with HSV-1 modifies the clinical manifestations of first infection by HSV-2. - After childhood, symptomatic primary infection with HSV-1 is equally likely to be acquired in the genital area or oral areas. - Primary genital herpes in the UK is equally likely to be caused by HSV-1 as by HSV-2 (HSV1 greater in men <35 yrs and women <50 yrs) - Following primary infection, the virus becomes latent in local sensory ganglia, periodically reactivating to cause symptomatic lesions or asymptomatic, but infectious, viral shedding.
+It is likely that the majority of infections are acquired sub-clinically as at least 80% of persons seropositive for HSV type-specific antibodies are unaware that they have been infected. - Only 1/3rd of individuals appear to develop symptoms at the time of acquisition of infection with HSV2. - Prior infection with HSV-1 modifies the clinical manifestations of first infection by HSV-2. - Herpes simplex virus type 1 is the usual cause of oro-labial herpes and now the most common cause of genital herpes in the UK - HSV-2, historically the most common cause of genital herpes in the UK, is the virus type that is more likely to cause recurrent ano-genital symptoms - Following primary infection, the virus becomes latent in local sensory ganglia, periodically reactivating to cause symptomatic lesions or asymptomatic, but infectious, viral shedding.